Mavictory/API-tempo/README.md

 This repo shows a useage example of tempo-api-python-client library by [stanislavulrych](https://github.com/stanislavulrych).

-The library is intended to simplify the usage and interactions with Tempo timeshits.
+The library is intended to simplify the usage and interactions with Tempo timesheets.
 To access the library documentation click [here](https://github.com/stanislavulrych/tempo-api-python-client).

+# Explanation

 The current example uses the get_worklogs method to get tempo timesheets and then uses the method get_team_members to get the employees from a team.